Sometimes an overzealous Admin Tools configuration can result in

 Moreover, Admin Tools will automatically append the information

-about unblocking yourself to the default content of the security
+about unblocking yourself to the default content of the blocked request

 ipautoban) shipped with Admin Tools.
 You can customize